TheGratefulDev/rash/README.md

 **rsbash** - run bash commands from rust.

-Our macro **rash!** allows you to call out to a bash shell, just as you would typically from a terminal.
-Since this is accomplished by interacting with libc, **rash!** can only be used on unix-like platforms (Linux, macOS etc).
+Our macros **rash!** and **rashf!** allow you to call out to a bash shell, just as you would typically from a terminal.
+Since this is accomplished by interacting with libc, these macros can only be used on unix-like platforms (Linux, macOS etc).

 ### Documentation